untidy-hair/DB_to_Fixtures/README.md

 You need fixtures to execute DB related tests.
 Sometimes FW might support you, but in other cases you have to create them manually.
-DB_to_Fixtures generates yaml fixture files from your current database.
+DB_to_Fixtures generates YAML/XML Dataset for PHPUnit fixtures from your current database.

 Output file types
 ----------------------------------------------------------------------